 Khakimov is currently held at Khujand's Investigation Prison.

-A panel of three judges at Sogd Regional Court upheld Khakimov's pre-trial detention on 12 March.
+A panel of three judges at Sugd Regional Court upheld Khakimov's pre-trial detention on 12 March.
 None of the judges were prepared to discuss with Forum 18 why they approved the detention of the 68-year-old, given his serious state of health (see below).

 Police Department for the Struggle with Organised Crime officers seized Khakimov's Bible and other religious literature during a raid on his home after they interrogated him (see below).

 After the raids and interrogations, so far none of the Jehovah's Witnesses were given any punishments or faced any charges except for Khakimov.
 "The authorities probably want to punish a Jehovah's Witness more seriously in order for this to be a show case, a lesson for the rest of the Jehovah's Witnesses," Jehovah's Witnesses told Forum 18 on 19 March.
 "This may be why Khakimov was singled out."